Raaghul0107/Regional-Sales-Insight/README.md

 # Regional Sales Insights Dashboard

 ## Project Overview
-This Tableau dashboard provides a comprehensive view of sales insights for an e-commerce company.
+This Tableau dashboard provides a comprehensive view of sales insights for an e-commerce export company.
 It is designed to help stakeholders understand sales performance, profitability, and customer behavior across different regions.

 ## Features
 Sales by Region: Visualize the sales distribution across various regions.